AlexanderSwain/Slang.Net/README.md

 - **macOS** - Planned for future release.
 Sponsorships can make this a priority.

 ## Release Roadmap:
-We will use `Slang api version: 2025.10.3` as the underlying native version until after v1.0.0 release.
-Expect at least one release at the end of every month:
+We will use the latest `Slang api version: 2025.13.2` as the underlying native version until after v1.0.0 release.
+Expect at least one release at the end of every month after v0.5.0:

 - **Slang.Sdk v0.0.1** (6/27/2025 Release): Proof of Concept.
 Limited testing.
 Has basic functionality but came with many known issues such as bugs and memory leaks.
 Windows (x64, ARM64).
-- **Slang.Sdk v0.5.0** (7/27/2025 Release): Most features are implemented.
+- **Slang.Sdk v0.5.0** (8/06/2025 Release): [Massive Update] Most features are implemented.
 Most bugs and memory leaks fixed.
 Basic testing.
 Windows (x64, ARM64).
+- **Slang.Sdk v0.9.0** (9/06/2025 Release): All features are implemented.
+This release may not exist if testing goes according to plan.
+Windows (x64, ARM64).
-- **Slang.Sdk v1.0.0** (late August Release): All native slang features implemented and abstracted.
+- **Slang.Sdk v1.0.0** (early October Release): All native slang features implemented and elegantly abstracted.
 No known bugs or memory leaks.
 Intensive testing.
-We're aiming for Linux, macOS compatitbility for this release.
+We're aiming for Linux, macOS compatibility for this release.
 Please help us reach this goal.
-- **Slang.Sdk v1.X.X** (late September Release): Update to latest slang version.
+- **Slang.Sdk v1.X.X** (November Beyond Release): Updates to latest slang version.
+Fix breaking changes.
 Fix reported issues.

+> **Note:** The release roadmap may change in the future.

 **Sponsoring Development:**